BREWERY GEMS ARTICLE:

 Buck to create a work that reflected the company's long history with

 California.
-His evocative still life was meant to promote alligance to
+His evocative still life was meant to promote allegiance to

-their local brand over the encrouching national brands.
+their local brand over the encroaching national brands.

 "The wagon wheel is from the second prairie schooner to reach California, which strangely enough came by ship around Cape Horn.
 This two-ox team wagon was used for many years between Santa Cruz and Pescadero by one of the early settlers.

 However, it's more than likely that Buck chose a stein having nothing to do with California, but had the style and details that pleased him.
 He accurately copied the stein then painted his own scene representing early California, and added the Acme logo.
-With the exception of the subject matter, Buck's stein is identical to this 1898 example from German manufacturer Dümler & Breiden.
+With the exception of the subject matter, Buck's stein is identical to this 1898 example from German manufacturer Dümler & Breiden (catalog #550).

 Upon receiving the finished painting, Acme had reproductions made and framed prints of the "The Quest for Fortune" were distributed to their accounts.